 We don’t know if the issue is limited to areas with certain water chemistry, for example, or whether there were manufacturing issues with some of the product.
 The other issue is dark spots and/or blisters forming on the pipe.

-If incorrectly installed, aluminum wiring is a both safety hazard and an insurance issue.
+If incorrectly installed, aluminum wiring is both a safety hazard and an insurance issue.

 While copper is known to have better conductivity, over 450,000 homes in Canada are estimated to have aluminum wiring.
 In some homes, both copper and aluminum conductors are installed.
 Most home owners have no issues with aluminum wiring, but when incorrect receptacles or conductors are installed, it becomes a safety hazard.